tchapi/tuneefy2/README.md

 > TBC

+##### Merging aggressively

+The `aggressive` parameter allows to merge tracks without taking the album name into account.
+This works for a majority of scenarios since it's quite rare that an artist released two tracks with exactly the same name, but it can confuse **live** or **acoustic** versions, for instance.

 - - -

 > This is work in progress, but if you want to participate/contribute, feel free to tell me ! :)